Characters: Kamen Rider Gaim Beat Riders

 - Messianic Archetype: Kouta is this with his compassion and Forgiveness, as well as how he apparently dies for it in #43.

-- Mid-Season Upgrade: The Jimber Arms note and Kachidoki Arms.
+- Mid-Season Upgrade: The Jinba Arms note and Kachidoki Arms.

-- Mini-Mecha: His Watermelon Arms can assume 3 different modes.
+- Mini-Mecha: His Suika Arms can assume 3 different modes.

 - Morality Pet: To Mitsuzane.
 Unfortunately, Kouta doesn't realize this, and Micchy starts to degenerate into a Poisonous Friend before renouncing his friendship with Kouta completely.